danog/MadelineProtoDocs/docs/API_docs/constructors/stats.publicForwards.md

 ---
 title: "stats.publicForwards"
-description: "stats.publicForwards attributes, type and example"
+description: "Contains info about the forwards of a story as a message to public chats and reposts by public channels."
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/constructors/stats_publicForwards.html